mans2singh/flink-hello-world/README.md

 nc -lk 9999
 ```

-### Run the flink stream word count in another terminal
+### Run the flink stream word count in the terminal where we prepared the classpath for the flink-hello-world project

 ```shell
 java -cp $CP com.mans2singh.intro.big.data.stream.WordCountSocketStream localhost 9999